Thames Barrier: Ownership and operating authority

+Operations

 The barrier was originally designed to protect London against a very high flood level (with an estimated return period of one hundred years) up to the year 2030, after which the protection would decrease, while remaining within acceptable limits.
 At the time of its construction, the barrier was expected to be used 2–3 times per year.
 By the mid-2000s it was being operated 6–7 times a year.
-In the 2010s, the barrier was generally (as a median) closed twice a year but the average is still 6–7 due to the extreme of 50 times in 2013–14.
+In the 2010s, the barrier was generally (as a median) closed twice a year, but the average remained 6–7 due to the extreme of 50 closures in 2013–14 during the wettest winter in recorded history.

 This defence level allowed for long-term changes in sea and land levels as understood at that time (c.
 1970).
-Despite global warming and a consequently greater predicted rate of sea level rise, recent analysis extended the working life of the barrier until around 2060–2070.
 From 1982 until 19 March 2007, the barrier was raised one hundred times to prevent flooding.
 It is also raised monthly for testing, with a full test closure over high tide once a year.

+Past proposals for development

 Released in 2005, a study by four academics contained a proposal to supersede the Thames Barrier with a more ambitious 16 km (10 mi) long barrier across the Thames Estuary from Sheerness in Kent to Southend-on-Sea in Essex.

 In November 2011, a new Thames Barrier, further downstream at Lower Hope between East Tilbury in Essex and Cliffe in Kent, was proposed as part of the Thames Hub integrated infrastructure vision.
 The barrier would incorporate turbines to generate renewable energy and include road and rail tunnels, providing connections from Essex to a major new Thames Estuary Airport on the Isle of Grain.